Visit These 5 Spooky Spots in the Valley Before Halloween

 Halloween in the Hudson Valley is that magical time of year when history, tradition, and fun meld into an annual celebration that charms children and adults alike.
 It’s that time when, on crisp autumn days, families venture out for trick or treating in the neighborhood or exploring the haunted houses and spooky sites throughout the region.
 It’s when local farms shine with plentiful pumpkin patches and when candy shops lure visitors with sumptuous sweets.
 In short, it’s one of the best times of year to be in the Valley.

 With so much to do in the area around October 31, it’s a challenge to know where to begin.
 To help us narrow down our chilling, thrilling bucket list, we touched base with Donna Davies, the official Hudson Valley Halloween Queen.
-For the past seven years, Davies has been the voice behind Haunted Hudson Valley, now called HallowStyle, a website dedicated to local ghost stories and Halloween traditions.
+For the past eight years, Davies has been the voice behind Haunted Hudson Valley, a group dedicated to local ghost stories and Halloween traditions.
 In anticipation of the spooktacular day, she narrowed down the creepiest, crawliest attractions to visit around the Hudson River.

 Haunted Huguenot Street, New Paltz